blabla1337/skf-flask/skf/markdown/code_examples/php/43-code_example--Encoder--.md

 			if(!preg_match("/^[a-zA-Z0-9 ".$allowed."]+$/", $input)){

 				/*
-				Set a log for whenever there is unexpected userinput with a threat level See "audit logs" code example for more information:
+				Set a log for whenever there is unexpected user input with a threat level See "audit logs" code example for more information:
 				*/
-				$logging->setLog($_SESSION['userID'],"Bad userinputssss", "FAIL",
+				$logging->setLog($_SESSION['userID'],"Bad user inputs", "FAIL",
 				date("d-m-y"), $_SESSION["privilege"], "HIGH");

 				/*